The French Exposition Universelle of 1867

 Even writers such as François Ducuing, who found pleasure in the variety of the park, also found much to object to in the individual exhibits.
 He especially despised the English lighthouse — which to our eyes so strangely presages the Eiffel Tower.
 "The English have put up their electrical tower," Ducuing wrote, "and it dishonors the Champ de Mars with its fleshless skeleton."
 9

 But perhaps Ducuing was only writing patriotically.
 The French, too, had erected a lighthouse in the park.
 Almost fifty meters in height, the towering structure illuminated the Parisian sky every night for the duration of the exposition.
-Perhaps it was the memory of this sky-reaching illumination that inspired the commissioners of the 1889 world's fair to propose a 300-meter tower as the “spike” for the exposition of that year.
+Possibly it was the memory of this sky-reaching illumination that inspired the commissioners of the 1889 world's fair to propose a 300-meter tower as the “spike” for the exposition of that year.

 One of the strangest additions to the park was a full-size Gothic cathedral, designed by Charles Leveque of Amiens.
 Its intent was to afford suitable exhibition space for a number of arts connected with such a setting.
 There was a collection of altars, representing styles from the twelfth century onwards; a grand organ by the master organ builder of the nineteenth century, Cavaillé-Coll; painted glass, chandeliers, candelabra, ivory figurines and wax images of saints.
 The total effect, all writers agreed, was quite lovely.
 But the unintentional symbolism of the placement of this cathedral equated it with the Egyptian temples and cast-iron light houses which surrounded it.
 The Catholic religion, as embodied in its most venerable form, the Gothic cathedral, is thus reduced to the level of one exhibit among many.
 The profane setting of the building in the park thereby replaced its sacred connotations with historical ones.
 Visitors entered Leveque's edifice, not to worship, but to study.
 Appreciation of styles took precedence over worship.
 The church, once the sponsor of fairs, now itself becomes a fair exhibit.